 The Argyle Mine

 The Argyle mine lies 2,500 kilometers from the Australian city of Perth, the capital of Western Australia.
 The mine began its operations in 1985 and has changed the world of diamonds, and pink diamonds in particular, ever since.
 Approximately 20 million carats of diamonds are produced annually at the mine, but less than a mere 0.1% of them are pink diamonds.

-In 2009, it was estimated that the mine's life span would remain only 10 more years, and Argyle has confirmed this in their own publications.
-This means general production is believed to end in 2019.
+In 2009, it was estimated that the mine's life span would remain only 10 more years, and Argyle has recently confirmed that the mine will be closing by the end of 2020.
 There has never before been, and will probably never be again, a mine that replicates these unique properties as productive and successful as the Argyle mine.

 Controlled by Rio-Tinto, the world's third largest mining company, the mine produces approximately 35 million carats of rough diamonds annually, but only 5% are considered gem quality.
 Furthermore, less than 2% of all color diamonds mined at the Argyle mine can be certified as pink diamonds.
 Argyle diamonds are known throughout the world to show fantastic colors and retain unbelievable value.
 In fact, these stones can sometimes reach almost twice the amount of a similarly beautiful pink diamond mined elsewhere.

 Argyle invested a lot of work into branding their pink diamond unit, as they quickly recognized the potential that these stones held.
 They developed their own color grading system and after thoroughly assessing the diamonds they note their color and clarity grade in their own Argyle Certificate.